nfraz007/blood_bank/README.md

 ![registeration for Users](snapshot/register_user.JPG)

-* This is dashboard for hospitals which is specifically accessable for them.
-Here Hospital can see their blood stock.
+* This is dashboard for hospitals which is specifically accessible for them.
+Here hospitals can see their blood's stock.
 They can add or update the blood stock very easily.
-Here they can also see the list of user who request for the blood samples.
-They can see the contact detail of the user and contact them by their mobile number.
+Here they can also see the list of users who have requested for the blood samples.
+They can see the contact details of the users and contact them by their mobile number.

 ![dashboard for hospital](snapshot/dashboard.JPG)

-* If a user want 100 ml A+ blood, then user can filter the landing page and request with all blood bank which have 100 ml of A+ blood.
+* If a user wants 100 ml A+ blood, then the user can apply filter in the landing page and request with the blood bank which have 100 ml of A+ blood.

 ![request blood](snapshot/index_request.JPG)